franloradr/AII-NewsRecommendationSystem/README.md

 # AII-NewsRecommendationSystem

-News web application developed using Django and Bootstrap which uses BeautifulSoap as third-party web content scrapper, Whoosh as indexed search engine and a content recommendation system based on Categories/Authors reading frecuency.
+News web application developed using Django and Bootstrap that uses BeautifulSoap as third-party web content scrapper, Whoosh as indexed search engine and a content recommendation system based on Categories/Authors reading frecuency.

 # Authors
  - Daniel Moreno Soto
  - Francisco José Alonso Parejo

 # Files
- - doc --> Paper on pdf format and
+ - doc --> Paper on pdf format
  - pla --> Plannification of the project
- - pre --> Power point presentation
+ - pre --> Powerpoint presentation
  - src --> The source code

 # Captures